storj/docs/app/dcs/third-party-tools/photos-plus/page.md

 ![](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/zIpOoL3wJvmashUj-iHjB_img419569e7945f-1.jpeg)

 6\.
-Once you’ve completed configuring Storj DCS as your Cloud Storage Provider, to see Storj in action, you’ll need to click the icon in the lower right corner composed of four squares to return to your Library.
+Once you’ve completed configuring Storj as your Cloud Storage Provider, to see Storj in action, you’ll need to click the icon in the lower right corner composed of four squares to return to your Library.
 From there, click the three-dot icon in the upper right corner.

 ![](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/UGNi_XIgzeXZMqdxT_e6Y_img2812.png)